irichard620/tf-autoscale-lb/README.md

 # How to Use
   - Open main directory of project
-  - Type python3 main.py <cmd>
+  - Type python3 main.py 'cmd'
-  - <cmd> can be plan, apply, or destroy
+  - 'cmd' can be plan, apply, or destroy